-Calgary may not be known for its hot summer heat, but it doesn’t mean we don’t want to take full advantage of the pleasant months ahead.
+Calgary may not be known for its hot summer heat, but that doesn’t mean we don’t want to take full advantage of the sunny months ahead.
 Tending to the garden, washing the car, and giving the exterior of the house a thorough cleaning all require gallons of water.
 This summer, lower your water usage and save money by following these easy tips:

 Watering Your Plants is All About Timing